This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large pot, add 4 cups canola oil, the cubed onions on high heat. ( You will eventually drain all this oil and toss out).
+• Add 4 cups of canola oil and the cubed onions in a large pot on high heat.
+(You will eventually drain all this oil and toss it out).

 • Fry on high heat until the onions and oil are very dark in color, stirring occasionally.
-It takes about 30-40 minutes for the onions to turn dark brown in color.
+It takes 30-40 minutes for the onions to turn dark brown.

-• Once onions are crispy and dark in color, drain from the oil
+• Once the onions are crispy and dark in color, discard the excess oil.

-• Let the cooked lentils rest for 10 minutes before you gently fluff and serve.
+• Let the Mujadara Hamra rest for 10 minutes before you gently fluff and serve.

 Notes